Online Privacy Notice

 Additionally, to help protect your privacy and maintain security, we verify your identity before granting you access to your information or your account.
 Our verification methods include requiring Individuals to create video footage of themselves reciting their password before conducting a transaction, and the collection of biometric and geolocation data.
 Notwithstanding our security safeguards, it is impossible to guarantee absolute security in all situations.
 If you have any questions about the security of our services, please contact us as described in Section 11 “Contact Us.”
 For your own online security, please do not send any other confidential Personal Information to us via email or through the contact form on our website.

 8. CHILDREN’S PRIVACY

 Our services are not intended for persons under the age of 18, and we do not knowingly or intentionally collect any Personal Information from, or market to, Individuals under the age of 13.

 If we become aware, or If you learn that an individual under the age of 13 has provided us with Personal Information contrary to these rules, please contact us as described in Section 11 “Contact Us” and we will delete the information from our systems.

 9. THIRD PARTY SERVICES, APPLICATIONS, AND WEBSITES

-Certain third party services, websites, or applications used to navigate to and from Anchorage services have separate user terms and privacy policies that are independent of this Policy.
+Certain third party services, websites, or applications used to navigate to and from Anchorage Digital services have separate user terms and privacy policies that are independent of this Policy.
 We are not responsible for the privacy practices of these third party services or applications.
 We recommend carefully reviewing the user terms and privacy statement of each third party service, website, and/or application before use.